Sleeping Problems - tips for people who find it hard to sleep

 By: Lorraine Hackett, Shauna Gavin

 Updated: 31 October 2019

-It’s 5am.
+It’s 5 am.
 You have to be up for work at 7.
 But you haven’t been up all night partying, you’ve just been lying in bed all this time.
 You toss and turn, flip the pillow a few times for the cold side, staring at the walls.
-I can’t get no sleep.
+I can’t get any sleep.
 I. Can’t.
 Get.
 No. Sleep.
-If you’ve ever suffered with insomnia, or listened to the Faithless 90s trance hit, you’ll be well aware that it’s an absolute nightmare.
+If you’ve ever suffered from insomnia or listened to the Faithless 90s trance hit, you’ll be well aware that it’s an absolute nightmare.

 From a therapeutic point of view, if a lack of sleep is causing difficulty in your life, then there are a number of things to look at.